Wild Dog (character): Publication history

 Wild Dog first appeared in a four issue mini-series (issue #1, cover date September 1987).
 The series is credited to Max Allan Collins, Terry Beatty and Dick Giordano.
 Shortly thereafter, the character appeared in Action Comics Weekly.
 Normally a Superman title, at the time Action Comics was going through an incarnation as a high-page-count weekly anthology title with serialized episodes of various characters' ongoing stories appearing in each issue.
 There were three major Wild Dog story arcs in Action Comics Weekly; after the third, the character appeared in a one-shot Wild Dog Special.
 Wild Dog's final appearance in Action Comics Weekly was issue #641 (cover date March 7, 1989).
 The last issue of Action Comics Weekly was #642, after which the book went back to its standard format of monthly Superman stories.

-Jack Wheeler would return as a supporting character in Cave Carson Has A Cybernetic Eye, a 2016 Young Animal series written by Gerard Way and Jon Rivera.
+Jack Wheeler returned as a supporting character in Cave Carson Has A Cybernetic Eye, a 2016 Young Animal series written by Gerard Way and Jon Rivera.